Comparison of programming languages (associative array): Access by key

 In both examples above, the sallyNumber value would contain the string "555-9999".

-Dictionary<'TKey,'TValue>

 Because F# is a .NET language, it also has access to features of the .NET Framework, including the System.Collections.Generic.Dictionary<'TKey,'TValue> type (which is implemented as a hash table), which is the primary associative array type used in C# and Visual Basic.
 This type may be preferred when writing code that is intended to operate with other languages on the .NET Framework, or when the performance characteristics of a hash table are preferred over those of an AVL tree.